Alma College: Where Plaid Works

 A highlight of Alma’s general-education requirements is the popular Spring Term, a one-month immersion on a single academic topic that offers learning experiences not typically available during the more traditional 15-week fall and winter terms.
 One might take an on-campus research course, or they could take a travel course that provides a more global perspective.
 With the help of the Alma Commitment’s Venture Grant, one might embark on a Spring-Term travel course to explore marine organisms in Hawaii, study social change in China, examine medicinal plants in the Ecuadorian rainforest, or practice documentary-style photography in Spain.
 The list of courses and travel experiences changes annually.
 Every student is sure to find one that excites them.

 Alma encourages its students to look beyond Michigan’s boundaries.
 The Posey Global Leadership Program, for example, provides funding and opportunities for Alma students to travel anywhere in the world and complete a self-designed project.
 Since 2006, more than 280 Posey Global awards have been granted to students for research and service projects in 47 countries.
-Thirty-two percent of students in Alma’s 2016 graduating class reported studying abroad during their time at Alma.
+Sixty-three percent of students in Alma’s 2018 graduating class reported studying abroad during their time at Alma.
 In cooperation with colleges and universities overseas, Alma offers international study and research opportunities in Australia, Austria, Ecuador, England, Germany, India, Italy, New Zealand, Peru, and Scotland.

 Alma undergraduates often design and undertake original projects in their fields.
 Almost half of Alma’s students pursue an independent project under a professor’s guidance, and another 10 percent work alongside faculty members in shared projects.
 These student researchers aim to present their findings at regional and national scholarly meetings or Alma’s annual Honors Day.
 Other students personalize their education by taking advantage of cooperative arrangements with urban teaching centers in Chicago, Philadelphia, and Washington.

-All incoming students begin their Alma College experience by enrolling in a First Year Seminar that allows students to study a topic with their peers for an entire semester.
+All incoming students begin their Alma College experience by enrolling in a First-Year Seminar that allows students to study a topic with their peers for an entire semester.
 The seminars, designed to be typical classes, illustrate the breadth of the liberal arts.
 Classes vary in topic; some are introductions to academic topics, while others give students a chance to develop study and time management skills.

 The number of sections of each class size.